-In order to get the more precise meteorological products, the signal S has to be as accurate as possible which means that the noise calibration of the radar is a crucial issue.
+In order to get the more precise meteorological products, the signal S has to be as accurate as possible which means that the noise calibration, also called “Zero check”, of the radar is a crucial issue.

-This noise calibration, also called “Zero check”, is therefore performed on a regular basis, either during regular radar emissions (by estimation) or during specific measurement periods of time (see the example scanning strategy below).
+“Zero check” is therefore performed on a regular basis, either during regular radar emissions (by estimation) or during specific measurement periods of time (see the example scanning strategy below) during which the noise is measured.

-It should be noted that, for a number of radars, this noise measurement is performed without any radar emission, hence meaning that it could have an impact on the design of certain radio systems that aim at detecting radar signal to mitigate interference or, should any interference occurs during such calibration, that it could impact the whole radar measurements following this calibration, likely the whole scanning strategy.
-In particular, this interference would more than likely lead to presenting lower precipitation rates than the real situation, with obvious consequences on operational and alert processes.
+In many cases, this noise measurement is performed without any radar emission (this could in particular have an impact on the design of certain radio systems that aim at detecting radar signal to mitigate interference).

-4.2.4.3 Scanning strategies

-The different emission schemes depicted above are used on a number of radar in their scanning strategy, during which, at different elevations and rotation speeds, one emission scheme is transmitted.
-Here also, there is no typical scanning strategy, these strategies varying depending on a number of parameters, including basic requirements, environment of the radar, specific meteorological conditions, etc.

-An example of such scanning strategy is given on Figs. 4-4 and 4-5.
+In all cases, interference received during the noise calibration will corrupt all data collection until the next interference free calibration is performed.
+Such interference could lead to presenting lower precipitation rates than the real situation, with obvious consequences on operational and alert processes.

+4.2.4.3 Operational modes for meteorological radar

+Radars in some networks, e.g. NEXRAD in USA, operates in two user selectable modes: Clear air mode and precipitation mode.
+Clear air mode requires manual selection by the user.
+The precipitation mode may be selected manually at any time during operation or can be automatically operated whenever the weather radar detects precipitation (based upon pre-determined values and area coverage of reflectivity).

+In general, meteorological radars take advantage of both modes.

+4.2.4.3.1 Clear air mode

+Clear air mode provides meteorological radars the ability to detect early signs of precipitation activity.

+There exist certain variables in low-level velocity and air density that allow for detection of potential precipitation.
+The radar utilizes a slow scan rate, coupled with a low PRF, to employ a high sensitivity capability.
+This high sensitivity is ideal for very subtle changes in atmospheric conditions at long ranges.
+The clear air mode is especially useful when there is little to no convective activity within the transmit range of the radar, and is ideally suited for detecting the signs of developing thunderstorms or other types of severe weather.

+Meteorological radar’s high sensitivity is due to the volume scan pattern within the clear air mode.
+By selecting a pattern in the clear air mode; the radar antenna is capable of dwelling for an extended period in any given volume of space and receives multiple returns, while allowing operation at a lower S/N. The use of a wide pulse width and a low PRF provides approximately 8 dB echo power for a given dBz of reflectivity.

+4.2.4.3.2 Precipitation mode

+The precipitation mode performs a distinctly different purpose than the clear air mode.
+The scan rate for the precipitation mode is a function of the elevation angle.
+This dependence allows for the highest number of elevation angles possible in sampling the total radar volume.
+The precipitation mode takes advantage of multiple volume coverage patterns (VCPs) to implement different types of scan strategies (see example in § 4.2) with different elevation sampling.
+Weather events normally monitored in the precipitation mode are associated with the development of precipitation involving convective storms (rain showers, hail, severe thunderstorms, tornadoes, etc.) and large-scale synoptic systems.

 4.2.4.4 Fixed echo elimination

-The so-called fixed echo includes several hidden fixed components; one that includes low frequency scattering, and a second that includes higher frequencies (due to vegetation ruffled by the wind).
+The so-called fixed echo includes several hidden fixed components; one that includes low frequency scattering, and a second that includes higher frequencies (e.g. due to vegetation ruffled by the wind).
 Echoes due to non-precipitation targets are known as clutter, and should be eliminated.
 Different ground clutter suppression methods are used in current weather radars: